build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 You can try different pretrained translation models by updating the *model_checkpoint* variable.
 Hugging Face offers a wide range of over [2,500 translation models](https://huggingface.co/models?pipeline_tag=translation&sort=trending) to choose from.
 These models cover various languages.

+Copy and run the code below.
+It may take up to a few minutes to complete it depending on the length of a transript.

 ```python
 from transformers import pipeline